 Coronavirus: Guj govt declares lockdown rules for shops, firms

-Coronavirus: Guj govt declares lockdown rules for shops, firms Ahmedabad, Mar 21 (PIT) Shops selling non-essential items will remain closed in the state's four largest cities till March 25, while government offices will operate at half strength on rotational basis till March 29, the Gujarat government announced on Saturday.
-The decision to lockdown four cities was taken at a meeting chaired by Chief Minister Vijay Rupani.
+Coronavirus: Guj govt declares lockdown rules for shops, firms Coronavirus: Guj govt declares lockdown rules for shops, firms (Eds: Adds word 'partially' in para 2) Ahmedabad, Mar 21 (PIT) Shops selling non-essential items will remain closed in the state's four largest cities till March 25, while government offices will operate at half strength on rotational basis till March 29, the Gujarat government announced on Saturday.
+The decision to partially lockdown four cities was taken at meeting chaired by Chief Minister Vijay Rupani.

 In Ahmedabad, Surat, Vadodara and Rajkot, shops and malls selling non-essential items will remain shut till Wednesday.
 The state has so far reported 14 Covid-19 cases, with seven new cases on Saturday.